wellsaid-labs/tts-evaluation/ops/ClusterSetup.md

 # GKE Cluster Setup

-This document details how to setup a new GKE cluster that's intended to act as an execution runtime for the TTS service when orchestrated via Cloud Run.
+This document details how to setup a new GKE cluster that's intended to act as an execution runtime for the TTS service.

 1. First enable the required services.
 You'll only need to do this once per Google Cloud Project.

     ```
     gcloud services enable \